Cher Scarlett: 2021–present

+Labor charges against Mozilla

 In April 2022, The Washington Post reported that Scarlett believed she may have been turned down for positions at Mozilla and Epic Games due to her labor organizing at Apple.
-She filed charges with the NLRB against both companies, which as of April 2022, were being investigated.
-Epic had provided her with a form called a "Request for Activities" she says explicitly stated was required to be returned when an offer is about to be made.
-Epic said that request for the form to be filled out is not indicative of a forthcoming offer, and that another candidate "scored higher" in interviewing.
-Scarlett said that she "let go of other prospects" because it was "such a great match".
-According to Epic, by the time Scarlett returned the form, with details of her work in Apple Together, on December 8, 2021, the same day it was sent to her, the position had already been filled by a more qualified applicant.
-Scarlett tweeted that claim was "absurd".
-Epic said that recruiters were aware of her labor advocacy work prior to interviewing her, but Scarlett later clarified in a tweet that the form was reviewed by senior leadership, and that's what her concern was.
-Scarlett clarified in a tweet that she originally wasn't sure whether or not Epic may have violated the law in refusing to hire her, but said that after she learned the same thing happened to another unnamed person, she decided to move forward with the charges.
+She filed charges with the NLRB against both companies.
+On November 22, 2023, the NLRB filed a charge against Mozilla for "failure to hire" of Scarlett.
+The prosecutors cited a series of tweets Scarlett made during the course of her interview and demanded the company hire Scarlett or pay incurred damages to "otherwise make her whole."
+The general counsel's office alleged that Mozilla rejected her "to discourage employees from engaging" in protected activities.
+On January 14, 2025, Mozilla settled the case with the NLRB.
+They agreed to pay $300,000 in lost wages and benefits to Scarlett and to post a notice informing employees of the settlement, their rights under the NLRA, and a promise not to retaliate.

 Facial recognition software criticism

 Scarlett has called for scrutiny and regulation of facial recognition software (FRS).
 In January 2022 Scarlett tweeted a photograph that Facebook's FRS had thought was her, but was really her great-great-great-grandmother, and indicated that such activities were dangerous and off-putting.
 Andrew Bosworth, the chief technology officer of Meta, and Jerome Pesenti, Meta's head of artificial intelligence, responded to Scarlett's tweet that the FRS had been turned off "a while back" and that they "never tagged people in random photos of people they weren't connected to".

 A month later, Rachel Metz of CNN reached out to Scarlett about the tweet to discuss FRS, and directed Scarlett to PimEyes, a FRS website that allows users to search the internet for photos matching a face in an uploaded photo.
 Curious if the site would also give images of her relatives, Scarlett found some photos of her and matches to similar-looking individuals such as Britney Spears and Jamie Lynn Spears, but no photographs of any of her relatives.
 However, some of the photos of her turned out to be from a 2005 incident in which she was forced to perform sexual acts on camera.
 Despite an opt-out request being approved, Scarlett and Metz discovered that the images were not actually removed from the service.
+Scarlett filed complaints with the Washington State Attorney General's office in January 2023.
+After PimEyes removed more than 400 matching images, searches still found her images on the website.

+A Vice News Tonight investigation found that PimEyes primary use was for stalking and warned it could be the end of privacy.
+The implications of Scarlett's experience with facial recognition software raised questions about privacy and control over one's own face.
+She called the technology leap to using a picture of someone's face to find out everything about them "Star Trek stuff."